Mathematical Ecology, Epidemiology and Biosecurity

 CEBRA works on delivering a scientific and evidence base for biosecurity policy to support the governments of Australia and New Zealand.
 Learn more about CEBRA

-Latest news
+Latest News

-For enquiries, please email Chris Baker
+For enquiries, please email Dr Chris Baker at cbaker1@unimelb.edu.au .

 Meet the academics and graduate researchers involved in the Mathematical Ecology, Epidemiology and Biosecurity research group.